Kloster96/Task-Manager/README.md

 ---

-## 📝 Lo que aprendí construyendo esto
+## 📝 What I Learned

-- Diseño de una REST API con control de acceso basado en roles (RBAC)
+- Designing a REST API with role-based access control (RBAC)
-- Manejo de uploads de archivos con Multer y servido estático
+- File upload handling with Multer and static serving
-- Aggregation pipelines de MongoDB para dashboards en tiempo real
+- MongoDB aggregation pipelines for real-time dashboards
-- Interceptores de Axios para auth automática y manejo de errores centralizado
+- Axios interceptors for automatic auth and centralized error handling
-- Deploy full-stack en servicios gratuitos (Vercel + Render + Atlas)
+- Full-stack deployment on free-tier services (Vercel + Render + Atlas)
-- Generación de reportes en Excel con streaming desde el backend
+- Excel report generation with backend streaming